shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 ## Prerequisites

-This tutorial will have a strong focus on how unit tests should be written when it comes to components in the administration.
+This tutorial will have a strong focus on how unit tests should be written when it comes to components in the Administration.
 So please make sure you already know what a unit test is and why we are doing it.
 Furthermore, you should know what components tests are and what we want to achieve with them.
 You can find a good source for best practices in this Github repository:
 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://github.com/goldbergyoni/javascript-testing-best-practices" caption="" %}